Ryanward02/Code-Repo/README.md

-This is a very easy way of displaying information to you all
+This is a repo designed to allow people to download projects of mine from cydia.

-This repo will be designed for me to use primarily, but anyone is free to check out my code.
+I am hoping to begin developing jailbreak tweaks soon.